bihealth/bih-cluster/bih-cluster/docs/overview/architecture.md

 ## HPC 4 Research

-=== "HPC 4 Research"

 ### Cluster Hardware

 - approx. 256 nodes (from three generations),
 - 4 high-memory nodes (2 nodes with 512 GB RAM, 2 nodes with 1 TB RAM),
-    - 4 GPU nodes (with 4 Tesla GPUs each), and
+- 7 GPU nodes (with 4 Tesla GPUs each), and
 - a high-perfomance parallel GPFS files system.

 ### Network Interconnect

-    - All nodes are connected with 2x10GbE,
+- Older nodes are interconnected with 2x10GbE/2x40GbE
-    - 32 nodes provide Infiniband interconnect (lower latency, but MPI library required).

-=== "HPC 4 Clinic"

-    ### Cluster Hardware

-    - 24 general purpose nodes,
-    - 3 GPU nodes (with 4 Tesla GPUs each), and
-    - a scale-out NAS system based on Isilon

-    ### Network Interconnect

-    - All nodes are connected with 25GbE.
+- Recent nodes are interconnected with 2x25GbE/2x100GbE

 ## Cluster Management